ClinicalCardiovascEngGroup/SSM/README.md

 ![Folders architecture](https://github.com/ClinicalCardiovascEngGroup/SSM/blob/master/GPA_IterationFolders.png)

+To #run the code please folow these instructions:

 For those of you who which to work on the code directly, here is a small overview of the code architecture: